Fernthedev/beatsaber-quest-porting-guide/README.md

 TODO: Wait for sc2ad to fix SafePtr

 ### SEGV_MAPERR (similar to ClassCastException or NullPtr)
 This usually means that you are assuming your variable is of type `B*` but in reality it is `A*`.
-Since you are assuming it's `B*`, the memory or functions you are trying to access do not exist therefore you get a MAP ERROR (memory isn't mapped as you'd expect).
+Since you are assuming it's `B*`, the memory or functions you are trying to access does not exist therefore you get a MAP ERROR (memory isn't mapped as you'd expect).

 SEGV_MAPERR strictly speaking is a crash that occurs due to a pointer dereference to an unmapped region of memory.
 [You can read the Android crash docs for more details.](https://source.android.com/devices/tech/debug/native-crash#lowaddress)